tegola-hubs/tegola-hubs.github.com/index.md

 outages.
-The experience gained from doing this has enabled members of the Small Isles communities to assist those in [Glenfinnan] and [Applecross] and  Tegola / HUBS is also working with communities in Lanarkshire, Stirlingshire and West Lothian to build their own networks on a similar model.
+The experience gained from doing this has enabled members of the Small Isles communities to assist those in [Glenfinnan] and [Applecross] and  Tegola / HUBS is also working with communities in Lanarkshire, Badenoch, Stirlingshire, Loch Carron,  West Lothian and East Lothian to build their own networks.

 In addition to assistance with the construction of these networks, it is clear that the communities involved are individually too small to